Classifying fusion rules of anyons or SymTFTs: A general algebraic formula for domain wall problems and quantum phase transitions: Preserved sectors and unbroken subalgebra

 \subsection{Nambu-Goldstone type phenomenology and correspondence: Operator counting of ideal, module and unbroken symmetry}

-It is worth reminding that the sum of the number of symmetry operator in $\mathbf{A'}$, $n'$, and that of modules $\{ |\alpha\rangle \rangle\}_{\alpha\in\mathbb{S}_{\rho}}$, $n-n'$, are equal to that of UV symmetry operators, $n=(n-n')+n'$.
+It is worth reminding that the sum of the number of symmetry operator in $\mathbf{A'}$, $n'$, and that of modules of the dual massive RG, $\{ |\alpha\rangle \rangle\}_{\alpha\in\mathbb{S}_{\rho}^{\text{c}}}$ with $n-n'$ objects, are equal to that of UV symmetry operators, $n=(n-n')+n'$.
 It is analogous to the Nambu-Goldstone (NG) theorem\cite{Nambu:1960tm,Goldstone:1961eq,Goldstone:1962es}, and we note the corresponding phenomenology at the present stage.
 Historically, the connection between the pseudo-NG modes and Higgs modes has been studied in the high-energy physics phenomenology\cite{Kaplan:1983fs,Kaplan:1983sm,Georgi:1984af,Dugan:1984hq}, and we cite reviews\cite{Panico:2015jxa,Brauner:2024juy}.
-When assuming the perturbative expression of the massless flow, the ideal which corresponds to the massive part in the massless flow, can be interpreted as pseudo-Nambu-Goldstone modes, and they are gapped out gradually by adding the strength of the coupling constant of the relevant perturbations.
+We also note a review \cite{Watanabe:2019xul} for readers in condensed matter.
+When assuming the perturbative expression of the massless flow, the ideal $\mathbb{S}_{\rho}^{\text{c}}$ which corresponds to the massive part in the massless flow, can be interpreted as pseudo-Nambu-Goldstone modes, and they are gapped out gradually by adding the strength of the coupling constant $(\lambda>0)$ of the relevant perturbations.
 The slow transition property of the massless flow can be found in numerical simulations, for example, in \cite{Zou_2018}.
 We note the algebraic dimension of the ideal or pseudo-NG modes as $n_{\text{pNG}}=n-n'$.

-In the dual massive RG, which can be obtained by changing the sign of the coupling constant of perturbations deriving the massless flow, the ideal appears as a module or degenerate ground states with spontaneous symmetry breaking.
-In this situation, the unbroken symmetry $\mathbf{A}_{\text{ub}}$ relates these ground states to each other, and $\mathbf{A}_{\text{ub}}$ corresponds to the NG modes.
-In general, the algebraic dimension of $\mathbf{A}_{\text{ub}}=\mathbf{A'}_{\text{ub}}$ or operator couting of the NG modes is smaller than $n'$ because of the inclusion $\mathbf{A'}_{\text{ub}}\subset \mathbf{A'}$.
+In the dual massive RG $(\lambda<0)$, which can be obtained by changing the sign of the coupling constant of perturbations deriving the massless flow, the ideal appears as a module or degenerate ground states with spontaneous symmetry breaking.
+In this situation, the unbroken symmetry $\mathbf{A}_{\text{ub}}$ relates these ground states to each other in the massive RG, and $\mathbf{A}_{\text{ub}}$ corresponds to the NG modes (which should be distinguished from the \emph{pseudo}-NG modes in the massless RG).
+In general, the algebraic dimension of $\mathbf{A}_{\text{ub}}=\mathbf{A'}_{\text{ub}}$, $\text{dim}(\mathbf{A}_{\text{ub}})$, or operator couting of the NG modes is smaller than $n'$ because of the inclusion $\mathbf{A'}_{\text{ub}}\subset \mathbf{A'}$.
 Hence, the following inequality holds,